The psychedelic crisis: bad trip

 (Cohen, 1966.
 6, p182)

-There is a feature of phenomenon of the common fear of psychological damage which needs to be explained.
-Anxiety can emerge, for example, as anxiety about being insane.
+For example, anxiety can emerge as anxiety about being insane.
 It is very important to realize that this anxiety is not evidence of anything other than being anxious.
-The mistake so often made is to confuse these absolutely normal non-psychotic feelings of anxiety
+The mistake so often made is to confuse these absolutely normal non-psychotic feelings of anxiety or anxious thoughts

 for an actual psychotic reaction.

-A person feels bad because they have been traumatised by what they experienced during the bad trip- they feel things like anxiety but then they make the crucial mistake of taking this feeling of anxiety to be evidence of a permanent psychosis.
+A person feels negative because they have been traumatised by what they experienced during the bad trip- they now feel negative things like anxiety.
+They then make the mistake of taking this feeling of anxiety to be evidence of a permanent psychosis.
 If they feel anxiety over the idea that they have gone insane, they will mistake this feeling of anxiety for the insanity they worry they have

-- or if they worry that they are being 'controlled' by evil demons or alien computers, they will take the anxiety they feel as evidence for the feeling of being controlled.
+- or if they worry that they are being 'controlled' by evil demons or alien computers, they will mistake the anxiety they feel while worrying about being controlled for evidence that they actually are being controlled.
 This mistake is very often

 In reality, all that is happening is that they are experiencing perfectly normal anxiety, identified by Cohen

 .
-This is no different to the trauma someone might feel after they have been in a car accident, been attacked or even after being cheated on in a relationship.
+This is not really that different to the trauma someone might feel after they have been in a car accident or been attacked or even after being cheated on in a relationship.
 These symptoms will go away in time, but a person can make it much worse for themselves if they start to make this mistake of believing the symptoms are evidence of anything other than having had a significantly negative experience which resulted in normal temporary residual trauma.

 I do not believe that any psychedelic ordinarily "causes" a major psychiatric disorder ...
 I would hasten to point out that psychedelics (as well as many other classes of drugs) DO have the potential to facilitate the emergence of an underlying psychiatric or emotional problems which may never have previously manifested themselves, just as crises later in life tend to resurrect earlier unresolved issues including buried trauma.